Types of Dashboards: Operational, Analytical, and Strategic Dashboard Types

 - Reports share information on known areas of interest or goals

-- Dashboard monitor known areas of interest or goals
+- Dashboard monitors known areas of interest or goals

 Why are dashboards important to my business?

 Dashboards are important because they simplify data analysis and distribution.
 With a dashboard, you’ll save time, gain control of your processes and performance, and avoid data overload.

 Dashboards aren’t reserved for executives, either.
 Dashboards support data democracy—something we’re pretty passionate about around here.
 Dashboards are used across the business - from marketing teams that use them to track website performance and conversion rates, sales teams that use them to track opportunities, and executive teams or founders that use them to gain a holistic view of company growth and performance.

 How have dashboards evolved over time?